aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/11-PWA.md

 	- `"hidden"`: in the background
 	- `"visible"`: in the foreground
 - `document.hasFocus()`: returns whether or not the page is in the active state.
+- `document.hidden`: whether or not the document is hidden

 ```ts